yu-jeremy/Memeconomy/README.md

 ### Walkthrough

 This website was built within the Cloud9 development environment, using the AMP stack (Apache, MySQL, PHP) and the Bootstrap v4.0 front-end HTML/CSS/JS framework.
-The majority of our files are PHP scripts, used to query MySQL tables that were set up in Cloud9, using the Terminal.
+The majority of the project files are PHP scripts, used to query MySQL tables that were set up in Cloud9, using the Terminal.
 Note that accessing MySQL on C9 is a bit different from accessing MySQL through your own computer's command line tool.